Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 Changes

+- Added Sphere of Influence support for JNSQ's planet Nara.

 - WBIWarpCoil: Now supports the ability to multiply the warp capacity (and the corresponding resource requirements) based on the selected part variant.
 This is done by adding an EXTRA_INFO node to the appropriate variant.
 Example:

 	VARIANT